VIA-Lab-Pitt/vWells/README.md

+vWells (Treetrack)

 <p align="center">
   A pipeline for segmenting and visualizing brain vasculature from MRI scans.
 </p>

-Treetrack is a set of software for semi-automated binary segmentation of 3D medical images using "variance wells" (vWells).
+This is a set of software for semi-automated binary segmentation of 3D medical images using "variance wells" (vWells).
 We combine statistical shortest path and region-growing algorithms with 3D visualization overlaid on the source image to enable efficient user-guided segmentation, validation, and analysis.
 There is a simplified version in 2d available at the following page: https://github.com/SatyajBhargava/2024-2D-vWell-Algorithm-

-There are two ways to use Treetrack:
+There are two ways to use our software:

 - vWell Viewer (installer located in releases) — a standalone app for inspecting a scan and its saved vessel segmentation in 3D.
 No Python required.
-- Full program (from source) — the complete Treetrack tool for creating and editing segmentations, run from the Python source code.
+- Full program (from source) — the complete tool for creating and editing segmentations, run from the Python source code.

 ---